MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/develop/langchain.md

 ### Chaining multiple LLMs together

 Models deployed to Azure AI studio support the Azure AI model inference API, which is standard across all the models.
 Chain multiple LLM operations based on the capabilities of each model so you can optimize for the right model based on capabilities.
-In the following example we create 2 model clients, one is a producer and another one is a verifier.
-To make the distinction clear, we are using a multi-model endpoint like the [Azure AI model inference service](../../ai-services/model-inference.md) and hence we are passing the parameter `model_name` to use a `Mistral-Large` and a `Mistral-Small` model, quoting the fact that producing content is usually more complex than verifying.
+In the following example, we create 2 model clients, one is a producer and another one is a verifier.
+To make the distinction clear, we are using a multi-model endpoint like the [Azure AI model inference service](../../ai-services/model-inference.md) and hence we are passing the parameter `model_name` to use a `Mistral-Large` and a `Mistral-Small` model, quoting the fact that producing content is more complex than verifying it.

 ```python
 producer = AzureAIChatCompletionsModel(